Obtaining an F-1 Visa

 Visa application appointments must be scheduled in advance.
 You should plan to schedule your visa application appointment at least one month in advance.
 In some instances, applications must be scheduled many months in advance.
 Please note that you should ensure that you schedule your visa application appointment for a date when you will have all required materials.
 Visa applications will often require a document from the U.S. such as an I-20, DS-2019 or I-797.
 You should ensure that you will have this document at the time of your application.

-F-1 and J-1 applicants (among others) must demonstrate to the U.S. consulate that they do not plan to reside in the U.S. permanently.
+F-1 applicants must demonstrate to the U.S. consulate that they do not plan to reside in the U.S. permanently.
 These applicants should be prepared to provide the consulate with ample documentation that they plan to return to their home country.
 F-1 and J-1 applicants must also pay the SEVIS fee (SEVIS is the Student and Exchange Visitor Information System) prior to their applications.